 She was also instrumental in establishing a new program called Family STEM Night for students and families.
 The program engages culturally diverse students and their multi-generational families in a five-week course of evening hands-on STEM activities to broaden understanding of career pathways and support family engagement.
 Conducted by industry volunteers, the program works to build opportunity for students of color and students who do not speak English as their first language.
 By taking a holistic approach to exposing students and their families to STEM careers, the program empowers families to become engaged in their children’s education.Continue reading →

-Haichuan ‘Peter’ Deng, KPFF Consulting Engineers, has been selected as the recipient of the 2019 Kenneth W. Porter Award in recognition of his many contributions to the education of K-12 students by showing them the exciting opportunities available in engineering.
-A structural design engineer, he has been involved in a wide spectrum of projects ranging from large multi-building properties in residential, commercial, health care, and transportation sectors to smaller educational, tribal, tenant improvement, and site structures.
+Kristina N. Low, P.E., KPFF Consulting Engineers, has been selected as the recipient of the 2020 Kenneth W. Porter Award in recognition of her many contributions to the education of K-12 students by showing them the exciting opportunities available in engineering.
+Her work with high school students began while she was a student at the University of Washington where she volunteered to mentor high school students through SAT preparation and college application.

 Guide for Preparation of PSEC Engineer-of-the-Year Nominations